MIT-Emerging-Talent/ELO2-Smart-Pantry-Manager/README.md

 To make every kitchen **smarter, healthier, and more efficient** — helping people use what they have before it goes to waste.

----

-✨ *Smart Pantry Manager – making your kitchen smarter, one ingredient at a time.*